jpranays/cli-gh/docs/docs/commands/Authentication/Authentication.md

 :::warning

-Avoid selecting unnecessary scopes to prevent unauthorized access to your GitHub account.
+**Important:** Avoid selecting unnecessary scopes to prevent unauthorized access to your GitHub account.

 :::

-:::tip
+:::info

-You can always revoke a token if you suspect it has been compromised.
+**Note:** You can always revoke a token if you suspect it has been compromised.

 :::